Lahore court allows police to take PTI’s Fawad Chaudhry to Islamabad

 “We are also not being given any details of the FIR registered against him,” he said.
 Faisal, who is also a prominent lawyer, termed his brother’s arrest “illegal” and asserted that he will fight this battle in court.

-At 10am, Fawad was brought to the Cantt court by officials of the Punjab Counter Terrorism Department and police.
+At 10am, Fawad was brought to Lahore’s Cantt court by officials of the Punjab Counter Terrorism Department and police.
 Upon his entrance, PTI lawyers showered rose petals on Fawad.

 Talking to the media outside the court, Fawad said that those who arrested him should be ashamed of themselves.